lanrion/weixin_rails_middleware/README.md

 PLEASE DO NOT USE MASTER !!
 It still developing and unstable!

-Now just only for Rails 4, later will support Rails 3.
+Note: `master` has already supported to Rails 3, Rails 4

 https://rubygems.org/gems/weixin_rails_middleware